How to Book a Stroopwafel Workshop in Amsterdam

 If you want to try at home:

-Press: requires a stroopwafel iron (or a pizzelle iron).
-Roll balls of dough, press 60 seconds, split horizontally while hot, fill, close.
+Press: requires a stroopwafel or pizzelle iron.
+Roll balls, press 60 seconds, split while hot, fill, reassemble.

-The equipment is the limiting factor at home — a proper iron is €80-150.
-Pizzelle irons work but make waffles too thick.
+Equipment is the limiting factor at home — a proper stroopwafel iron runs €80-150.
+Pizzelle irons work but the waffles come out thicker than traditional.

 Who Should Skip the Workshop

-If you don’t love sweets, skip it.
-The 10-12 cookies you’ll take home are a lot.
-If you’re lactose intolerant without a vegan option booked in advance, skip it — butter is central to the recipe.
-If you have a very short Amsterdam trip (one day), skip it; 90 minutes is too much of your day.
+If you don’t love sweets, skip it — 10-12 cookies home with you is a lot.
+If you’re lactose intolerant without a vegan option booked, skip.
+If you have only one Amsterdam day, skip — 90 minutes is too much of a day.

-Instead, buy a fresh one at Albert Cuyp Market for €3.50 and call it done.
+Instead, buy a fresh stroopwafel at Albert Cuyp Market for €3.50 and call it done.
+That’s a valid alternative to the full experience.

 The Short Version